-Exploring thinkers central to the development of the theory and practice of lifelong learning, social action, social pedagogy and informal education
+Exploring thinkers central to the development of the theory and practice of education, pedagogy, learning and change

 bell hooks on education.
 Barry Burke assesses the contribution that bell hooks has made to thinking about education and sets this within the context of her biography and work.